Hetsh/docker-mcserver/README.md

 The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-mcserver) repository.
 Individual server instances are distinguished by host-port.
 By default, the systemd service assumes `/srv/mcserver_<port>` for persistent storage.

 ## Fork Me!
 This is an open project (visit [GitHub](https://github.com/Hetsh/docker-mcserver)).
-Please feel free to ask questions, contribute or modify this project.
+Please feel free to ask questions, file an issue or contribute to it.